 More Than Meatballs: From Arancini to Zucchini Fritters and 65 Recipes in Between, written by Michele Anna Jordan, takes culinary tour of classic meatballs from around the world along with a few unique and even meatless varieties in the comfort of your own kitchen.
-I will be sharing a recipe for Swedish Meatballs and other notable recipes include Summertime Spaghetti & Meatballs, Queso Fundido with Chorizo Meatballs, Vietnamese Shrimp Balls, Spanish Croquettes with Jamón Serrano, Roasted Garlic Meatballs, and Chicken Kiev Meatballs.
+A few notable recipes include Summertime Spaghetti & Meatballs, Queso Fundido with Chorizo Meatballs, Vietnamese Shrimp Balls, Spanish Croquettes with Jamón Serrano, Roasted Garlic Meatballs, and Chicken Kiev Meatballs.
+I will also be sharing her recipe for Swedish Meatballs following the review.

 Michele Anna Jordan is an award-winning writer and chef.
 In addition to her 24 books, Michele also has a radio show called Mouthful (a four-time James Beard nominee), a website (micheleannajordan.com), and has been featured in a variety of publications.
 She currently resides in Sebastopol in western Sonoma County.